-(3) The third party may disclose and use the information pursuant to an exception in Sections 16 or 17 in the ordinary course of business to carry out the activity covered by the exception under which it received the information.
+(3) The third party may disclose and use the information pursuant to an exception in Sections 20 or 20 in the ordinary course of business to carry out the activity covered by the exception under which it received the information.

-D. Information a licensee discloses outside of an exception.
-If a licensee discloses nonpublic personal financial information to a nonaffiliated third party other than under an exception in Sections 16 or 17 of this regulation, the third party may disclose the information only:
+D. If a licensee discloses nonpublic personal information to a nonaffiliated third party other than under an exception in Sections 20 or 21 of thisAct, the third party may disclose the information only:

 (1) To the licensee’s affiliates;